data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/sugarsync.md

       Leave blank normally, will be auto configured by rclone.

-   --sugarsync-app-id
-      Sugarsync App ID.

-      Leave blank to use rclone's.

-   --sugarsync-private-access-key
+   --sugarsync-user
-      Sugarsync Private Access Key.
+      Sugarsync user.

-      Leave blank to use rclone's.
+      Leave blank normally, will be auto configured by rclone.

 OPTIONS: